 How to Use Coconut Oil for Cooking, Skin, and Hair?

 It hydrates skin for 24 hours and helps to improve skin elasticity and collagen production.
-Coconut oil is also known for its anti-aging properties.
-Coconut oil has anti-oxidants such as Vitamin E and Vitamin A, which help to slow down the aging process and may help to reduce the damage from free radicals and the sun.
+Coconut oil is also known for its anti-ageing properties.
+Coconut oil has anti-oxidants such as Vitamin E and Vitamin A, which help to slow down the ageing process and may help to reduce the damage from free radicals and the sun.

 Coconut oil is a natural way to help your hair grow longer, thicker, and faster.
 The vitamins and essential fatty acids naturally found in coconut oil nourish the scalp and help to remove sebum build-up from hair follicles.

 Nutrition Facts of Coconut Oil